 "Give me one of the proper pistols and I can try."

 It was yet another thing Saché hadn't thought of, maybe nobody had thought of.
 It was the second day of their little war and she was not at all happy with how she was doing as leader.
-She still had no idea what they were going to do for drinking water, and it was also nagging at her that the previous night, Briné and Ardré had gone off by themselves, and they probably shouldn't have, because they'd put themselves in more danger.
+She still had no idea what they were going to do for drinking water; they'd been lucky to get some the previous day.
+It was also nagging at her that the previous night, Briné and Ardré had gone off by themselves, and they probably shouldn't have, because they'd put themselves in more danger.
 She didn't know why'd they been so stupid as to do such a thing, but since they had, it now fell to her to somehow stop them from doing so again.

 Briné butchered the birds with Losté's aid.
 The others all tried to distract themselves, examining their weapons or scanning the surrounding woods.
-Together the two of them divided the meat as best they could into ten equal parts, showing there to be pitifully little for each handmaiden.
-But Yané managed to somehow cook them with a blaster on the lowest setting and they all ate.
+Together the two of them divided the meat as best they could into ten equal parts.
+Yané managed to somehow cook them with a blaster on the lowest setting and they all ate.
 There seemed to be no taste, which to Saché was a relief.

 "We'll take all the grenades to the waterfall," Saché declared, "and hide the ones we aren't using in the secret passage."